Image courtesy of World Bank Photo Collection.

-Hujambo! will be built following backward design, with units organized thematically to provide a broad overview of Kiswahili language and culture.
-Each unit will introduce the desired learning outcomes, followed by a list of summative performance assessment tasks.
-Units will begin with dialogues or monologues that model the language, cultural content, and targeted grammatical constructions, before moving on to carefully scaffolded comprehension and information gap activities that encourage interaction with classmates.
-Contextualized grammar explanations will be accompanied by computer-graded activities that allow students to work on these new concepts outside of class time.
-Workbooks providing in-class activities and homework assignments will be provided in both downloadable pdf and print-on-demand formats.
+The curriculum will be built following backward design with units organized thematically to provide a broad overview of Swahili language and culture.
+Each unit will introduce the desired learning outcomes followed by a list of summative performance assessment tasks.
+Units will begin with dialogues or monologues that model the language, cultural content, and targeted grammatical constructions before moving on to carefully scaffolded comprehension and information gap activities that encourage interaction with classmates.
 Modules in this project will be released in a serialized fashion with work completed during the summer of 2022.